x-bow/proof-of-existence/README.md

 ### What?
 This is proof of existence DApp where user can upload an image to IPFS and verify the image and timestamp on Ethereum blockchain.

+* Uses uPort to log into the application.
+This way users are in total control of their identity.
+* Uses IPFS so data is stored in distributed system and can be publicly verified.
+* Application, itself, is hosted in IPFS so it is truely decentraliced from end to end.

 ### Why?
 This DApp can be used to prove the original creator (owner) of any documents like images, arts, agreements etc.